 10 top tips for recruiting and retaining the right staff – Dairy Farmer

-In this month’s edition of Dairy Farmer magazine, Paul revealed his top 10 top tips for recruiting and retaining the right staff.
+Paul revealed his top 10 top tips for recruiting and retaining the right staff.

 The days of potential staff trawling local newspaper job pages are long gone.
 If you want the best staff to find you – you need to be online.
 If I’m trying to find out about your farm and all I can find is an old 123 Directory listing but when I search for another farm, I can find a website, Facebook page and Twitter account – I’m highly likely to be attracted to the farm that I can see online.
 There’s no need to spend a fortune but a simple website with a few pictures of your farm and animals could just get you to the top of the job queue.